tamizhvendan/tamizhvendan.github.com/source/_posts/2015-03-20-step-8-adding-shopping-cart.markdown

     | _ -> None
 ```

 The code is very straight forward to understand.
-It contains typcial CRUD operations of shopping cart using an in-memory dictionary object.
+It contains typical CRUD operations of a shopping cart using an in-memory dictionary object.

 ### Shopping Cart Api